 In this fast-paced world of endless work and little play, the last thing most people think about is crawling under the car and changing their vehicle's oil.
 After all, there are Grease Monkeys and Jiffy Lubes on just about every corner, not to mention all the garages and big-box chains who can do the job for you.

-But if you're the do-it-yourself car maintenance type, you'll find the process takes only about 30 minutes and will only set you back around $10 or $15, if you have all of the right tools.
+But if you're the do-it-yourself car maintenance type, you'll find the process takes only about 30 minutes, if you have all of the right tools.
 Of course, you may get grimy, so if you have an aversion to getting your hands dirty, head out to a garage.
 If you're ready to get under the car and take care of business, then read on.

 When to Change the Oil